 HOW TO SERVE LEGAL PAPERS IN SRI LANKA

 This article will provide guidance on How To Serve legal papers in Sri Lanka.
 The forms of government in Sri Lanka follow a semi-presidential and a parliamentary form of government, constituting the democratic republic.
 Sri Lanka as a democratic republic also calls for its inclusion as a unitary state, which is governed by a semi-presidential system, with a mixture of a presidential system and a parliamentary system.
 A two-thirds majority and a national referendum are required for the alteration of some fundamental elements, such as the sections on language, religion, and the reference to Sri Lanka as a unitary state.
-Click here for How the Hague Convention Simplifies International Process Service.
+Click here for information on How To Serve Legal Papers Internationally

 Sri Lanka’s President is the country’s head of state, the military commander in chief, and the head of government.
 They are chosen by the people of Sri Lanka and serve a five-year term.